-Attention-Deficit/Hyperactivity Disorder (ADHD) is a developmental disorder characterised by a persistent pattern of inattentive and/or hyperactive/impulsive behaviour that is more frequent and severe than is typically observed in individuals of the same developmental level.
-There are three types of ADHD:
+Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder characterised by significant and impairing inattentive and/or hyperactive/impulsive behaviour.There are three types of ADHD:

 1. Predominantly Inattentive Type